Skip to main content

 • “I think that the smaller, more compact areas have very good graphics for, once again, a quest compatible game.”

-• “I'm sorry, I appreciate you've put lots of work into this, and normally I don't care about graphics as long as the art style is consistent, but the models and textures are not good.”
+• “I'm sorry, I appreciate the work put into this, and normally I don't care about graphics as long as the art style is consistent, but the models and textures are not good.”

-• “It seems this is ported directly from Quest; there are no graphical options to spruce it up on PC.”
+• “It seems this is ported directly from Quest; there are no graphical options to improve visuals on PC.”

 • story